Skip to content

 for activity_name, subsets in person.activity_map.items():

-# Skip residence activity (all residence types now use 'residence' activity name)
+# Skip residence activity (all residence types use the 'residence' activity name)

 if activity_name == 'residence':